npj12/projet-inf4288/README.md

     - On linux type the command:
        ## npm install
     - On windows type the command:
     Fist go to the official Node.js website and download: nodejs.org and install.
-After that type the following command:
+After that type the following command in the command line interface:
        ## npm install -g npm

 # Start the system